ctrlbadger/Bevathlon-Travelling-Salesman-Problem/README.md

 # Bevathlon-Travelling-Salesman-Problem

-A script for the fastest Bevathlon Route using TSP using Googles OR-TOOLS
+A script for the fastest Bevathlon Route using TSP and Googles OR-TOOLS

 ## Why?